oracle-samples/clara-rules/CONTRIBUTING.md

 ## Issue reporting

 * Please browse our [existing issues][1] before logging new issues.
-* Check that the issue has not already been fixed in the `master` branch.
+* Check that the issue has not already been fixed in the `main` branch.
 * Open an issue with a descriptive title and a summary.
 * Please be as clear and explicit as you can in your description of the problem.
 * Please state the version of Clojure and Clara you are using in the description.